littlepy/somescripts/README.md

 # somescripts
-some scripts I don't konw where to store.
+some useful scripts on various fields.